An Essential Guide to Process Mapping

 Step 5: Visualize the process

 Now, on to the fun part!
-Use a diagramming tool – such as Diagrams.net, Lucidchart, Gliffy, or Google Drawings – to visualize your process map.
+Use a diagramming or process mapping tool – such as Diagrams.net, Lucidchart, Gliffy, or Google Drawings – to visualize your process map.
 Each element in a process map is represented by a specific flow chart symbol.
 Make sure everyone in your organization knows what they mean.

 Step 6: Document the process